College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 Explanation:

-Concern for the common good is a hallmark value of Villanova’s learning community, and this prompt gives you an excellent opportunity to write about it within your own life’s framework.
-Although belief in principles of equity and justice are a great starting point, this question asks you to recount a time when you put your belief into action, while transforming your community for the better.
-Given the brevity of the word count, honing in on a singular example is a strong strategy, but connecting two to three anecdotes with a common theme may also be a viable option.
-Whichever approach you choose, be sure to underscore the impact of your actions (quantifiably, if possible!).
+Concern for the common good is a hallmark value of Villanova’s learning community, and this prompt gives you an excellent opportunity to write about it within your own experience.
+While belief in principles of equity and justice are a great starting point, this question asks you to recount a time when you put your belief into action, transforming your community for the better in the process.
+Given the limited word count, honing in on a singular example is a strong strategy, but connecting two anecdotes with a common theme may also be a viable option.
+Whichever approach you choose, be sure to underscore the impact of your actions in quantifiable terms where possible.

 Prompt Two: What is a lesson in life that you have learned that you would want to share with others at Villanova?